Whether you’re just starting out or are an old pro, who doesn’t want to be a more successful entrepreneur?

 Many entrepreneurs are working with family, from home, and even across borders.
 It’s important to set and know what you want your company culture to look like.

-There is no such thing as too much networking.
-Well, there is, I guess.
-Don’t let networking get in the way of building your business.
+There is no such thing as too much networking (well unless it’s getting in the way of building your business, of course).

 What I mean to say is that you shouldn’t ever stop networking because you never know where your next lead will come from.